vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the morning, I went to Walgreens (Gilman Street) and bought some toiletries.
 My checkout was att 8:50 AM.
 I wore a cloth face mask during the trip.

+## Sunday December 27

+In the afternoon, I went to downtown Berkeley for shopping.
+I bought groceries from Trader Joe's and finished checkout at 2:28 PM.
+I then went to Udupi Palace and ordered a spinach masala dosa.